Calvin Harris: Other ventures

 In March 2010 Harris launched his own vanity label, Fly Eye Records.
 Most of the label's releases belong to the EDM genre.
 In 2014, the label formed a partnership with Sony/ATV Music Publishing.
 Later that year, Harris was appointed as the head of the artists and repertoire team at the dance label Deconstruction Records.

 In early 2012 Harris signed an exclusive DJ residency deal with Wynn Las Vegas which included gigs at three of the luxury resort's avenues: Encore Beach Club, Surrender and XS Nightclub.
 In February 2013, Harris signed as the first exclusive resident DJ with the Abu Dhabi-owned hospitality company Hakkasan Group in Las Vegas.
 The 20-month residency saw him play 46 dates at MGM Grand's Hakkasan nightclub, as well as 22 additional gigs at the MGM Grand's Wet Republic.
 In January 2015, he extended his partnership with the Hakkasan group for three more years, which includes residencies at three of the group's Las Vegas venues (Hakkasan nightclub, Wet Republic and Omnia Nightclub at Caesars Palace).
 Harris also serves as the Group's music consultant for its restaurants, nightclubs and hotels.

 On 30 March 2015 Harris was announced as a co-owner, along with various other music artists, in the music streaming service Tidal.
 The service specialises in lossless audio and high definition music videos.
 Rapper Jay Z acquired the parent company of Tidal, Aspiro, in the first quarter of 2015.
 Including Beyoncé and Jay Z, 16 artist stakeholders (such as Kanye West, Beyoncé, Madonna, Chris Martin and Nicki Minaj) co-own Tidal, with the majority owning a 3% equity stake.
 The idea of having a completely artist-owned streaming service was created by those involved to adapt to the increased demand for streaming within the current music industry and to rival other streaming services such as Spotify, which have been criticised for their low payout of royalties.

 Harris revealed his plan to quit DJing at the age of 50.
-After that he will focus on studio and producing for other artists.
+After that he will focus on studio work and producing for other artists.